lorien/grab/docs/en/source/grab/file_uploading.rst

 With both `UploadFile` and `UploadContent` you can use custom content type.

-If you do not specify content type then lately the pycurl (the Grab network request engine) will choose the content type by analizing the filename, but at the time of creation upload object the content type will be just `None`.
+If you do not specify content type then filename will be used to guess the content type e.g. "image.jpg" will have "image/jpeg" conent type and "asdfasdf" will be just a "application/octet-stream"

 .. code:: python

     >>> from grab import UploadFile, UploadContent
-    >>> print(UploadFile('/path/to/image.jpg').content_type)
+    >>> UploadFile('/path/to/image.jpg').content_type
-    None
+    'image/jpeg'
     >>> UploadFile('/path/to/image.jpg', content_type='text/plain').content_type
     'text/plain'
-    >>> print(UploadContent('/path/to/image.jpg').content_type)
+    >>> UploadContent('/path/to/image.jpg').content_type
-    None
+    'image/jpeg'
     >>> UploadContent('...', content_type='text/plain').content_type
     'text/plain'